Advances in Liver Cancer Research

 Imaging

-Small, early-stage liver tumors can be difficult to detect on an ultrasound exam, especially for people have obesity or cirrhosis.
+Small, early-stage liver tumors can be difficult to detect on an ultrasound exam, especially for people who have obesity or cirrhosis.
 Scientists are developing new kinds of imaging tests that may be better at detecting small tumors.

 For example, one group of TLC-funded researchers is using small molecules, called peptides, that attach to liver cancer cells.
 These peptides are linked to dyes that can be seen with a CT scan or MRI.